signalfx/signalfx-ruby-tracing/README.md

 ## Configure instrumentation for a Ruby application

-Configure the instrumentation anywhere in the setup portion of your code or before doing anything that needs to be traced.
+Configure the instrumentation anywhere in the setup portion of your code or before importing and using any libraries that need to be traced.

 For example, with Rails, configure instrumentation in `config/initializer/tracing.rb`.